 The perception of this feature resulted from a combination of visuals and the tone of the copy.
 The ultimate goal was to make the users perceive the feature as a helper and not as alert.
 I developed and tested various icon iterations to improve the visuals.

 Not all Android devices were shipped with full disk encryption (FDE), so some users had to manually enable encryption on their device.
 The Beta version of the feature addressed this case properly.
 But, the feature also incorrectly identified encrypted devices with no passcode as non-encrypted devices.
 So, it became necessary to design a set of remediation instructions for this edge case.

 The edge case for the OS issue resulted from the fact that some Android device manufacturers occasionally do not provide updates to older device models.
 To tackle this, I designed succinct instructions to carefully educate the users that the concept of latest OS version supported by their device may not the same as the latest OS available for Android OS.

 The main goal of the feature was to notify users of the security issues without being persistent on the home screen.
 I designed and tested iterations featuring various ways (including swipe gestures, static drawers, action sheets) a user could interact with the feature.

 User research found that users wished to hide the security warning notifications.
 There needed to be a sweet spot in between notifying users about security issues but also letting them dismiss that notification.
 Since having perfect security hygiene was vital, it became necessary to educate users about an alternate way to access this feature after dismissing the notification.

 After getting the designs tested and approved by the senior designers, I shared them with the developers though a tool called Zepelin.
 Text (landing text + remediation instructions) and assets (icons and illustrations) were some of the other materials that I delivered to the developers.
-The feature was shipped in late September and is currently in use by over 2.5M users of Duo Mobile.
+The feature was shipped in late September and was in use by over 2.5M users of Duo Mobile as of Fall 2017.